WouterJ/mockery/docs/01-INSTALLATION.md

 # Installation

-Mockery may be installed using Composer, PEAR or by cloning it from its GitHub repository.
+Mockery can be installed using Composer, PEAR or by cloning it from its GitHub repository.
 These three options are outlined below.

 ## Composer

-You can read more about Composer and its [main repository](https://github.com/composer/composer).
-To install Mockery using Composer, first install Composer for your project using the instructions on the [Packagist](https://packagist.org) home page.
+You can read more about Composer on [getcomposer.org](https://getcomposer.org).
+To install Mockery using Composer, first install Composer for your project using the instructions on the [Composer download page](https://getcomposer.org/download/).
 You can then define your development dependency on Mockery using the suggested parameters below.
 While every effort is made to keep the master branch stable, you may prefer to use the current stable version tag instead.

     {
         "require-dev": {